zh-plus/interSeg3D-Studio/README.md

 - **Right-click + drag**: Pan the view
 - **Scroll wheel**: Zoom in/out
 - **Left-click** (Annotation Mode): Mark a point
+- **Left-click** (Select Mode): Select an object to edit its label and description

 ## How it works

 After segmenting the project interactively using clicks, all the objects are scanned from multiple angles and analyzed using the AI object recognition model.
 The model uses the LLM API to identify the objects and provide a description of the object.
 The description includes the object's name, color, and size.

 For example, the object are indicated using convex hulls and the cameras are positioned at green spheres.